 Table 2 shows results on the finite sample properties of 95% confidence bands for the DR coefficients and counterfactual distributions in the design with independent errors.
-The confidence bands are constructed by multiplier bootstrap with 500 draws, standard normal weights, and a grid of values $\bar{\mathcal{Y}}$ that includes the sample quantiles of the volume of trade with indexes {.54, .55, ..., .95} in the trade data set.
+The confidence bands are constructed by multiplier bootstrap with 500 draws, standard normal weights, and a grid of values $\overline{\mathcal{Y}}$ that includes the sample quantiles of the volume of trade with indexes {.54, .55, ..., .95} in the trade data set.
 For the coefficients, it reports the average length of the confidence bands integrated over threshold values, the average value of the estimated critical values, and the empirical coverages of the confidence bands.
-For the distributions, it report the same measures averaged also over the two treatment levels and where the coverage of the bands is joint for the two counterfactual distributions.18 For comparison, it also reports the coverage of pointwise confidence bands using the normal distribution, i.e. with critical value equal to 1.96.
+For the distributions, it reports the same measures averaged also over the two treatment levels and where the coverage of the bands is joint for the two counterfactual distributions.
+19 For comparison, it also reports the coverage of pointwise confidence bands using the normal distribution, i.e. with critical value equal to 1.96.
 The last row computes the ratio of the standard error averaged across simulations to the simulation standard deviation, integrated over threshold values for the coefficients and over thresholds and treatment levels for the distributions.
-We consider standard errors and confidence bands with and without
+We consider standard errors and confidence bands with and without accounting for pairwise clustering.
+All the results are computed for confidence bands centered at the uncorrected fixed effects estimates and at the bias corrected estimates.
+For the coefficients, we find that the bands centered at the uncorrected estimates undercover the true coefficients, whereas the bands centered at the bias corrected estimates have coverages close to the nominal level.
+The joint coverage of the bands for the distributions is close to the nominal level regardless of whether they are centered at the uncorrected or bias corrected estimates.
+We attribute this similarity in coverage to the small biases in the uncorrected estimates of the distributions found in fig. 8.
+As expected, pointwise bands severely undercover the entire functions.
+The standard errors based on the asymptotic distribution provide a good approximation to the sampling variability of both the uncorrected and bias corrected estimators.
+Accounting for pairwise clustering in this design where it is not necessary has very little effect on the quality of the inference.